What to expect at Emmanuel...

 Emmanuel is located on the corner of Cathedral and Read Streets, in Baltimore's Mt.
 Vernon neighborhood.
 See a map here.

 Parking is available in the PMI lot directly behind the church (enter the lot off Charles or Read Streets).
-On Sundays, visitors to Emmanuel may park in this lot for free until 1pm simply by displaying the Emmanuel Parking Pass (available in the entryway of the church) on their dash.
-Outside of Sunday mornings, the fees for this lot vary depending on day and time.
-Street parking, both metered and unmetered, is often available throughout the neighborhood, particularly on Sunday mornings.
+On Sundays, visitors to Emmanuel may park in this lot for free until 1:00 pm simply by displaying the Emmanuel Parking Pass (available in the entryway of the church) on their dash.
+Outside of Sunday mornings, the fees for this lot and others nearby vary, so we’d encourage you to look around and decide what makes sense for you.
+Street parking, both metered and unmetered, is often available as well throughout the neighborhood, particularly on Sunday mornings.

 What happens during church?

 As you enter the church, one of our friendly ushers will greet you and give you a bulletin to guide you through the service.
 All of our services feature reading, preaching, prayer, and music.
 At times, you will be invited to stand, sing, pray, greet your neighbor, be in silence, or read responsively.
 Though similar in important ways, each service has its own style and flavor.
 Communion is offered at both Sunday services.
 Our communion table is open to everyone—Episcopalian or not; church member or not; sure or not; saint, sinner or a little of both.